jgmil/thinkful-git-ws/README.md

-# Nick Coleman
+# thinkful-git-ws
-For Thinkful Phonix's Git &amp; GitHub Workshop
+For Thinkful Detroit's Git &amp; GitHub Workshop

 Git is a version-control system that tracks changes made to files and allows for easier collaboration among multiple people hello world